Team-DaoCloud/Brochureware/README.md

 ## Features

-Since we are using the generator, I'm copying it's features into this repository for ease of use.
+Since we are using the Yeoman generator, I'm copying it's features into this repository for ease of use.

 * CSS Autoprefixing
 * Built-in preview server with BrowserSync